 What Are Other Costs For Lakota, IA Small Claims Court?

 Lakota, IA small claims court handles cases that involve disputes over money or property, usually below a set financial limit.
 In Lakota, IA, an individual can collect up to $1,000 or less in small claims court, while small businesses and limited liability companies are still limited to $5,000.
-Keep in mind that the Cost of Hiring An Attorney and spending time in civil court can quickly exceed such limits.
+Keep in mind that the Cost of Hiring A Professional and spending time in civil court can quickly exceed such limits.
 You can expect to pay:

 - Filing fees (see above) $30- $75